Country of origin: eritrea

 [r] And Italian.

-[i] And Italian.
-Crazy…
+[i] And Italian. [r] Crazy…

 [i] You are an adopted Turinese…

-At least that, I think that…
+[r] At least that, I think that…

 [i] And in the Eritrean community what do you do?
 How are you connected?
-What are the practices and things you do together to continue to maintain this bond here?
+What are the practices and things that you do together to continue to maintain this bond here?

-[i] Are you always there every Sunday?
+[i] Do you always meet every Sunday?

 [i] Today the young people of Eritrea, compared to when you were young, what difference do you find?